jakemcc/jakemccrary.com/source/_posts/2018-12-27-a-more-helpful-makefile.markdown

 ---
 layout: post
-title: "A more helpful makefile"
+title: A more helpful makefile
-date: 2018-12-27 20:48:59 -0600
+date: 2018-12-27 21:21 -0600
 comments: true
-published: false
+published: true
-description: PUT SUMMARY HERE
+description: Make your makefiles more useful with this helpful target
-keywords: 'makefile'
+keywords: makefile
 categories:
 - make
 - command-line
 ---